dalibo/pandocker/INSTALL.md

 You can probably make it work `Fedora` or `Arch` but you will be in uncharted territory.
 We will only provide support for this specific setup.

+Also we follow a very fast release cycle and deliver a new stable version every 3 months.
+This means that if you choose to install the toolchain locally, you will need to [upgrade](UPGRADE.md) manually your setup on a regular basis.

-If you want to make your life easier, use the docker image as described above.
+**In a nutshell** : If you want to make your life easier, use the docker image as described above.

 ### 1. Environment